-The “Palacio de Cristal” is a conservatory located in the center of the beautiful Retiro Park.
+The “Palacio de Cristal” is a conservatory located in the centre of the beautiful Retiro Park.
 It belongs to the Reina Sofia museum and hosts very interesting art exhibitions.
 The current exhibition is about colonialism.
 One of the must-see places in Retiro Park.

-7. Walk Around the Botanical Garden of Madrid
+7. Walk around the Botanical Garden of Madrid

 8. Admire the Royal Palace in Madrid

 The Royal Palace is one of THE must-do attractions in Madrid.
 Of course, the Royal Family does not live there anymore, but you can still walk through the rooms and admire the interior how it was hundreds of years ago.
 Did you know it is almost twice as big as Buckingham Palace?
 There are soooo many rooms you can visit.
 I promise you will be very impressed.
-My favorite part of the Palace is the Porcelain room, and it’s exactly what it sounds like: A room covered in beautiful porcelain from China:
+My favourite part of the Palace is the Porcelain room, and it’s exactly what it sounds like: A room covered in beautiful porcelain from China: